Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Design of

-\textbf{Data Representation.}~\tool\ mutates media data of two types: continuous and discrete.
-Image and audio data are continuous since they are represented as matrices of floating numbers.
-Textual data comprise a sequence of words.
-They are discrete because there is no ``intermediate word.''
-For continuous data, we compute the manifold directly (see below).
-It is, however, impossible to directly compute the manifold of discrete text by using a GAN.
-ARAE~\cite{zhao2018adversarially} is a prominent approach that uses adversarial training to convert discrete text into a continuous representation, thus enabling the processing of text data by using a GAN.

-\textbf{Preparing Manifold.}~To approximate the manifold \tm\ of \ts, we first launch offline GAN training over \ts.
-The offline training is completed when $G$ can constantly generate realistic data that is indistinguishable toward $D$.
-We then keep the well-trained $G$ as $f_{\theta}^{-1}$, which will be used to map low-dimensional $z$ on \tm\ back to media data $G(z) \in$ \tr.
-We use different $G$ over manifold constituted from media data of different types, e.g., image or text.
-Further, since media data may have different sizes, we configure different dimensionality for the latent space $z$ (see details in \S~\ref{sec:implementation}).

-As introduced in \S~\ref{sec:overview}, we mirror $G$ to form an encoder $E=G^{-1}$ that prepares \tm. $E$ is further trained in this offline phase to minimize the reconstruction error $G(E(s))$ with parameters of $G$ fixed.
-We then use $E$ to map our seed corpus \seed, denoting a set of media data, to a set of low-dimensional coordinates $\mathcal{C}$ on \tm.
-Our online testing is launched using each coordinate $c \in \mathcal{C}$.
-Note that $E$ is only used for initializing $\mathcal{C}$ in the offline phase, whereas $G$ will be kept to map each mutated $c'$ back to high-dimensional data $G(c')$.
+\textbf{Preparing Manifolds via GANs.}~GAN employs generator network $G$ and discriminator network $D$, with the objective to make data approximated by $G$ indistinguishable under the view of $D$.
+GAN minimizes the ``distance'' between real and synthesized data distributions.
+It seeks a Nash equilibrium in a two-player zero-sum game:

+where $z$ is a vector of much lower dimensions and is sampled from a continuous distribution $p(z)$, which is typically set as $\mathcal{N}(0, I)$. $G$ implicitly encodes constraints formed by real data. \tool\ first launches an offline phase to train GAN, including generator network $G$ and discriminator network $D$, over a set of media data.
+Only $G$ is used in the follow-up online testing.
+The training is finished until $G$ can constantly generate diverse and valid media data instances.

-\textbf{Network Structure.}~Both $G$ and $D$ are composed of stacked blocks~\cite{radford2015dcgan}.
+\textbf{Handling Distinct Manifolds.}~Both $G$ and $D$ are composed of stacked blocks~\cite{radford2015dcgan}.
 Each block has a convolutional layer, a batch normalization (BN) layer~\cite{ioffe2015batch} and a non-linear function.
 The BN layer acts as a regularizer by normalizing a batch of input for subsequent layers as

-with learned gain $\gamma$ and bias $\beta$.
+with learned gain $\gamma$ and bias $\mu$, where $Mean$ and $Var$ are the mean and variance of all $x \in \mathcal{R}$, respectively.
 It alleviates the problem of \textit{internal covariate shift}, which refers to the varied distribution of input for each layer during training, thus guaranteeing $G$ and $D$ to be of saturating nonlinearity~\cite{ioffe2015batch}.